-How to Recover an Unreadable PDF File in Easy Steps?
+How to Recover an Unreadable PDF File: Simple Steps

 unreadable-pdf-file